haensl/bytes/README.md

 in your terminal.

-You can also specify a different directory to calculate the total byte-size for:
+You can also specify a different directory to calculate the file-size total for:

 ```bash
 bytes <pathToDirectory>